tannyo/dominotzc.js/README.md

 ## Notes

-If you want the file to just set the Domino Timezone cookie from the browser calculated value, uncomment the last line in the dominotzc.js file or from your JavaScript code, call:
+If you want the file to just set the Domino Timezone cookie from the browser's calculated value, uncomment the last line in the dominotzc.js file or from your JavaScript code, call:

 ```javascript
 dominoTimezone.set();